Register of Electors

 In order to vote your name must be on the Register of Electors for the area in which you live.

 The information contained within the Register can only be used for certain purposes such as elections, law enforcement and credit referencing.

-The fastest method is to register online by visiting www.gov.uk/register-to-vote
+The fastest method is to register online: www.gov.uk/register-to-vote

 Important: you will need your national insurance number in order to register.
-If you have not got a national insurance number, or have lost it, please contact us on 01684 862200.
+If you have not got a national insurance number, or have lost it, please contact 01684 862200.

 Usually within three to six weeks of the Electoral Registration Officer receiving your application your name will be added to the Register of Electors as long as your details can be correctly verified.